NuSTAR as an Axion Helioscope

-with $dE,$ $dA$, $dt$, and $d\Omega$ being the elements of energy, area, time, and solid angle, respectively.
-As shown in Fig. \ref{fig:flux_plot}, the resulting axion flux peaks at energies $\sim 4{\, \rm keV}$ in the solar core.
-These features are imprinted on the spectral and morphological properties of the resulting X-ray emission in Eq.~\eqref{eq:flux}.
-Accurate theoretical calculations of the axion flux are available in the literature, and we based our analysis on the results of~\cite{Raffelt2008}.
-Since both the creation of axions from solar-core X-rays and their conversion in the magnetic field of the solar atmosphere are due to the Primakoff process, the total X-ray signal at Earth scales as $\gag^4$.
-The highly relativistic axions produced in the core emerge at the Sun's surface along approximately radial trajectories.
-The probability of conversion into photons is then given by\footnote{We use natural ($c = \hbar = 1$) and Heaviside-Lorentz ($\epsilon_0=\mu_0=1$) units.
-Magnetic fields are converted to these units as $1~\mathrm{Gauss} = 1.953\times 10^{-2}~\mathrm{eV}^2$~\cite{1996slfp.book.....R}.}
+\textit{Axion Conversion in Solar Atmospheric Magnetic Field---} Accurate theoretical models for the solar axion flux are well-established, and our analysis is grounded in the results presented in~\cite{Raffelt2008, Carenza:2024ehj}.
+Since both, the generation of axions from X-rays in the solar core and their reconversion into photons in the solar atmosphere's magnetic field occur via the Primakoff process, the resulting X-ray signal detected by satellite missions scales with $\gag^{4}$.
+Axions generated in the core are highly relativistic and follow approximately radial trajectories to the solar surface.
+The probability of their conversion into photons is then provided by~\cite{Raffelt:1987im},

-where $h$ is the altitude from the visible surface of the Sun, $B_\perp$ is the component of the magnetic field perpendicular to the direction of propagation of the photon, and $q(h) = (\omega_{p}^2(h) - m_a^2)/2E$ is the momentum exchanged between the photon in the medium and the axion, both carrying energy $E.$ The plasma frequency of the medium is $\omega_{p} = \sqrt{e^2 n_e/m_e}$, where $e$ and $m_e$ are the electric charge and the mass of the electron, respectively, while $n_e$ is the height-dependent number density of free electrons plus that of bound electrons with ionization energy much smaller than the X-ray energy.
-In natural units, the plasma frequency is equivalent to an effective mass of the photon.
+where $h$ is the altitude above the visible surface of the Sun, $B_\perp$ is the component of the magnetic field perpendicular to the direction of propagation of the photon, and $q(h,m_{a}) = (\omega_{p}^2(h) - m_a^2)/2E$ is the momentum exchanged between the photon in the medium and the axion, both carrying energy $E$.
+The plasma frequency of the medium is $\omega_{p}(h) = \sqrt{e^2 n_e(h)/m_e}$, where $e$ and $m_e$ are the electric charge and mass of the electron, respectively, while $n_e(h)$ is the height-dependent number density of free electrons plus that of bound electrons with ionization energy much smaller than the X-ray energy.
+Notably, in natural units, the plasma frequency corresponds to an effective photon mass.
+The term containing $\Gamma$ represents the absorption between altitudes $h'$ and $h$ of the arising X-rays in the solar atmosphere~\cite{Raffelt:1987im, PhysRevD.39.2089}.

-The behavior of the probability function Eq.~\eqref{eq:probMainnew} is controlled by the functions $\Gamma$ and $q$.
-The phase $\int_0^{h}dh'q(h')$ governs the axion-to-photon conversion.
-The presence of this factor may suppress the conversion probability, though there are circumstances in which this is not the case.
-For instance, when the phase term is constant, and thus it disappears upon squaring in Eq.~\eqref{eq:probMainnew}.
-Further details are given in Appendix~\ref{sec:convprob}.
-The term containing $\Gamma$ in Eq.~\eqref{eq:probMainnew} represents the absorption between altitudes $h'$ and $h$ of the arising X-rays in the solar atmosphere~\cite{Raffelt:1987im, PhysRevD.39.2089}.